rlugojr/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 10 </td> <td align="right"> 519.00 </td> <td> 2012-10-03 </td> <td align="right"> 610 </td> </tr>
    </table>

-Make a histogram of the total number of steps taken each day using new dataset.
+This dataset will need to be grouped by date and sum the steps to create the necessary totalSteps per day data required for the histogram.

 ```r